-If you love Japanese Music one of your dreams is surely to visit the Land of the Rising Sun, the country we see in our minds as a Wonderland on earth, and if you’re really determined the day you’ll finally decide to buy a plane ticket to attend your favorite artist’s tour and visit Japan will come for sure.
+If you love Japanese Music, one of your dreams is surely to visit the land of the rising sun, and if you’re really determined that day will come for sure.
 For this, you’ll have to be ready and know everything necessary to have the best possible vacation and experience, and here’s where my blog comes in help, with a series of guides that will analyze all the most important aspects of attending any kind of concert in Japan.

-The third and last part of this series of guides is focused on a very important matter, that sometimes it’s unfairly ignored despite being of fundamental importance: The fans.
-Or better, the friends that will join you in your adventure in Japan to attend your dream concert and have the time of your life in the Land of the Rising Sun.
-Because while traveling and living things alone is fascinating and a very particular experience, nothing is like living such a precious experience with people having the same passion as yours and sharing the same emotions.
+The third and last part of this series of guides is focused on a very important matter, sometimes ignored despite being of fundamental importance: the fans.
+Or better, the friends that will join you in your adventure in Japan to attend your dream concert, and have the time of your life.
+While traveling and living things alone is fascinating and a unique experience, nothing is like living such a precious experience with people sharing the same passion as yours.

 Friends and Fans

 Internet is one of the best things of this generation, along with the possibility it gives to be in touch with people from any part of the world, breaking the boundaries of nations and different cultures.
 With social networks, the whole meaning of internet went on a new level thanks to the possibility of these websites to connect people with the same interests and passions, which is the key and your best ally to know people that love Japan and Japanese music.

 There are many Social Networks out there at the moment, but staying on the most famous ones such as Twitter and Facebook is the best way because, well, they’re the most populated in the world.
 You can get to know people from any country in the world, and you’ll be surprised of how many people share the same passion for Japanese music like you.
 So, the first step is to create an account in one (or both) of these social networks.